At Posto9 we are on a mission to reduce waste

 Our leggings and tops are made with

-We are therefore in the process of creating our own preloved section, where you can resell your unwanted leggings as an alternative to recycling.
-And as an incentive, you get a 10% off voucher for each item you sell through our platform.
-More info coming soon.
+We have therefore created our own preloved section, where you can resell your unwanted leggings as an alternative to recycling.
+And as an extra incentive, you get a 10% off voucher for each item you sell through our platform.
+Read about how to submit your listing.

 About clothing donations